vangef/BBGradebookOrganiser/README-inspect.md

 ## **Features**

-- Generates SHA256 hashes for each submitted file, and outputs the list to a CSV file.
+- Generates SHA256 hashes for each submitted file, and outputs the list to a CSV file

   - Can exclude files from hashing, if provided with a CSV file listing the file names (only applicable for *Inspect submissions*)

-- Compares the generated hashes and finds any duplicate hashes - ignores duplicates if they are by the same student/submission.
+- Compares the generated hashes and finds any duplicates - ignores duplicates if they are by the same student/submission

 - Finds all files with the same hash and outputs the list to a CSV file with the following information: